Local Things To Do in Istanbul

 Think before you shake hands!
 Could you get it cheaper?
 Bartering with street vendors is quite normal in Istanbul.
 Try bartering when buying tomatoes from local markets or carpets from the Grand Bazaar.

 6. Join Turkish Paper Marbling (Ebru) Class in Istanbul

 A relaxing place to visit at any time of the day.
-You’ll see people walking in the first light of the morning, or sitting on the grass until late at night drinking beer or tea and having a snack.
+You’ll see people walking in the first light of the morning or sitting on the grass until late at night drinking tea and having snacks.
 Caddebostan Shore, on the Anatolian side, is an ideal place to chill out.
 You can just spend the day chatting with people around you.

 For locals, many evenings end at the tripe soup offal restaurant.
 You’ll come across all kinds of people in these places, which are open until the first light of the morning.
-To get rid of the effects of alcohol, you can drink tripe soup with plenty of vinegar and garlic.
-Below is information for just one of the tripe soup offal restaurants that you can easily find all over Istanbul:
+To get rid of the tiredness, you can eat tripe soup with plenty of vinegar and garlic.